 With so much competition, you need to stand out.
 Use the RACE Growth Process to win more customers

 With that in mind, here are 5 strategies that will boost your e-commerce inbound marketing results - and Learning Path solutions to support you to implement them, so you can grow your customers and revenues in 2021.

 Over the years, Instagram has grown sporadically in the social media space.
 Businesses already use Instagram for marketing purposes to reach new customers.

 But with Instagram shoppable posts, prospects can now buy your products directly on Instagram.
-This reduces friction that occurs when users have to leave the Instagram app for your website.
+This increases the number of inbound visitors to your [Instagram] store through a seamless user experience.